checkedc/checkedc-clang/docs/checkedc/Setup-and-Build.md

 You can store the sources in any directory that you want.
 You should avoid spaces in parent directory names because this can confuse some tools.

 You will need to clone each repo and checkout the master branch from each repo.
-The cloning process for LLVM and clang depends on whether you are running on Unix/Linux or Windows.
+The cloning process for LLVM and clang depends on whether you are developing on Unix/Linux or Windows.
 LLVM and clang have some tests that depend on using Unix line endings.
-On Windows, Git can alter line endings to matchi the Windows line ending convention,  breaking those tests.
+On Windows, Git can alter line endings to match the Windows line ending convention,  breaking those tests.
 It is important to prevent Git from altering the line endings.